 Responsibilities on both sides

-Ultimately, when it comes to phones for kids the decision to give your child a phone is entirely yours.
+Ultimately, when it comes to mobile phones for kids the decision to give your child a mobile phone is entirely yours.
 Weighing up the pros and cons, as well as the character and outlook of your own child, will help you to make the best decision possible.

 If you do decide it’s a good time to enter the world of smartphone ownership, its important to maintain responsibility on both sides for your child’s safety.
 Make sure they understand the risks of irresponsible phone use, and that they’re aware of internet safety in general.